Honda Insight Maintenance Schedule

 Your car’s radiator fluid, or coolant, is usually topped off during an oil change.
 At some point, it is necessary to flush the fluid and replace it entirely.
 For the Honda Insight, it is suggested that a coolant replacement should be done at 96,000 miles or 96 months.
 The Insight may occasionally provide warnings (via a dashboard light) when there is a problem with the coolant.
 The dashboard light icon for coolant looks like a thermometer floating upright in the water.
 It is normal that the light comes on for a few seconds when the engine is started.
 If the light comes on while driving, there is a problem with the coolant temperature that requires immediate action.

 An engine air cleaner change is recommended every 24 months or 30,000 miles.
 This is another item that is frequently checked during oil changes by a service center.

 There are several parts which should be visually examined every 12 months or 15,000 miles.
 These include the steering gearbox, suspension, brake hoses/lines, exhaust system, fuel lines, driveshaft boots, and all fluids.
-If you are unsure how to check these items, or need any other type of maintenance service, contact Port Charlotte Honda for quality service.
+If you are unsure how to check these items, or need any other type of maintenance service, contact Norm Reeves Honda Superstore Port Charlotte for quality service.